Democratic White House candidates face high-pressure Nevada debate

 The liberal senator from Massachusetts has fallen far behind her ally Sanders in the quest for support from the party’s progressive wing after becoming a front-runner just three months ago, raising the stakes in Nevada.
 Warren was an afterthought in the New Hampshire debate, and will need to be much more aggressive in interjecting herself into the fight after finishing a dismal fourth in the primary.
 She could try to stand out by positioning herself as the party unifier - a bridge between Sanders’ hard-left supporters and the moderates.
 But another poor finish could put her campaign on life support.

-Even though he is sitting out the first four early voting states, Bloomberg has come under fire from his rivals as his poll numbers have climbed and his entry into the race on Super Tuesday - when 14 states vote - approaches.
-He has not appeared in any Democratic debates so far and is still short of meeting the polling requirement to qualify for this one.
-But he is still certain to get plenty of attention from his rivals who have criticized him for trying to spend his way into the White House.
-For Bloomberg, delaying his debate debut might be fortunate - he is doing fine without them and will likely be rusty while his rivals are getting plenty of practice.

-Reporting by John Whitesides in Washington; Editing by Peter Cooney
+Reporting by John Whitesides in Washington; Additional reporting by Jason Lange in Washington; Editing by Peter Cooney and Chizu Nomiyama